dmtrglvk/HandsfreeCookingWebComponent/README.md

 ## Events

-The component dispatches `CustomEvent`s on the `<handsfree-cooking>` element.
-Listen to them with standard DOM APIs:
+The component dispatches `CustomEvent`s that bubble through the DOM.
+Listen on `document` or on the element itself:

 | Event | `detail` | When |
 |---|---|---|